-The College of Business, Management and Economics
+The College of Business and Management

+Rosenkrans East, Room 123A 570-422-3589

-Zimbar Hall, Room 156 570-422-3589 Interim Dean Alla Wilson www.esu.edu www.esu.edu Program Offerings 63
+Interim Dean Alla Wilson www.esu.edu/cbme

-The new College of Business, Management and Economics consist of four existing departments: the Department of Business Management and Economics, the Department of Sport Management, the Department of Recreation and Leisure Services Management, and the Department of Hotel, Restaurant and Tourism Management.
-The combined enrollment for these departments was 1,104 during the fall semester '06.
+The new College of Business and Management consists of five existing departments: the Department of Business Management, the Department of Sport Management, the Department of Recreation and Leisure Services Management, the Department of Hotel, Restaurant and Tourism Management, and the Department of Leadership Studies and Military Science.
+The combined enrollment for these departments is more than 1,200 students.